“Patience, Precision and Repetition” Cherry Point Corpsmen Attend Suture School

 |0

-This work, “Patience, Precision and Repetition” Cherry Point Corpsmen Attend Suture School [Image 7 of 7], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “Patience, Precision and Repetition” Cherry Point Corpsmen Attend Suture School, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.